 Bay Oaks is significant as a tribute to the effectiveness of women in addressing a need within the community and the quality of life that can be ever improved when individuals are given the space and support to live fully through their senior years.
-It is a historic landmark that has been home to city founders and artists, military heroes and designers, royalty and icons of industry, activism, the arts, Miami history and more.
+It is a historic landmark that has been home to city founders and artists, military heroes and designers, royalty and icons of industry, activism, the arts, Miami and world history, and more.

 As the advancement of elder care in America has progressed and developed, Bay Oaks remains at the vanguard.
 Our success is a result of a progressive and innovative passion for offering the best retirement residence in the United States.
-We are proud of our history and work to honor it as we serve our residents every day.
+We are proud of our herstory and work to honor it as we serve our residents every day.

 “Since 1947, it is our privilege to be of service.”